marsch/Microservices/RepositoryManagement/IntegrationContentRepository.md

 | **Basic Workflow:** | 1.
 Define user <br/> 2.
 Define flow <br/> 3.
 Retrieve flow  |
 | **Alternative Workflow:** | 1a.
 User is unknown 2a.
 Incorrect flow defined <br/> 3a.
 Throw error   |

-As described in the document [SecureAccessControl/Identity Management.md](../SecureAccessControl/IdentityManagement.md) the OIH consists of multiple services and agents with different roles and authorization.
+As described in the document identity management (s.
+[SecureAccessControl/Identity Management.md](../SecureAccessControl/IdentityManagement.md)) the OIH consists of multiple services and agents with different roles and authorization.
 These roles and their authorizations have to be considered.

 ## 3. Concept of the Integration Content Repository

-As described in the document [/IntegrationServices.md](../IntegrationServices.md) the Integration Content Repository is positioned between the Scheduler and the Resource Coordinator.
+As described in the document integration services (s. [/IntegrationServices.md](../IntegrationServices.md)) the Integration Content Repository is positioned between the Scheduler and the Resource Coordinator.

 The Scheduler helps to perform the polling of the integration flows periodically.